Japan–Mexico relations

-The nations of Japan and Mexico first established formal diplomatic relations in 1888 with the signing of the Treaty of Amity, Commerce, and Navigation between both nations.
+The nations of Japan and Mexico first established formal diplomatic relations in 1888 with the signing of the bilateral Treaty of Amity, Commerce, and Navigation.
 This agreement was Japan's first "equal" treaty with any country; which overshadows Tokugawa Ieyasu's pre-Edo period initiatives which sought to establish official relations with New Spain in Mexico.

 History

 Early history

 Under Spanish colonial rule, Mexico, then known as New Spain, controlled the trade routes between Manila, capital of the Philippines and the Mexican port of Acapulco.
 Through this trade route, Spanish galleons sailed from Acapulco to the Philippines and traded with neighboring countries/territories within the vicinity.
 Some of those territories were the islands of Japan.
-In Manila, Japanese trading boats would arrive and bring goods and food to trade with the New Spanish government.
+In Manila, Japanese trading boats would bring food and other goods to trade with the New Spanish government.
 From Manila, Spanish vessels would transport the goods back to Acapulco, traverse the Mexican terrain until they reached the port of Veracruz and from there transport the goods onto another Spanish vessel to Spain.

 In the mid-1500, Spanish Jesuits, many of them born in New Spain, began to arrive to Japan to preach Christianity.
 In 1597, general Toyotomi Hideyoshi, who is accredited with uniting the islands of Japan, prohibited the teaching of Christianity and ordered all missionaries to leave Japan.
 Several Jesuits did not leave and they were executed in Nagasaki.